bicycle1885/Fmt.jl/README.md

 f"{$x:>{$n}}" == "    42"
 ```

-It also provides a formatting function.
+Fmt.jl also provides a formatting function.
 The `Fmt.format` function takes a format template as its first argument and other arguments are interpolated into the placeholders in the template.

 ```julia
 using Fmt